 SAMAMPAC INDIANS.
 This group is known from only one brief meeting with Spanish travelers near the close of the seventeenth century.
 At this time the Samampac (Caomopac) and several other Coahuiltecan bands were ranging over the Nueces-Frio river area between the sites of future San Antonio and Eagle Pass.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SAMAMPAC INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms07), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SAMAMPAC INDIANS," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/bms07.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.